peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 In other words, CDS/CDNSKEY records at the Child zone apex MUST be fetched directly from each (reachable) authoritative server as determined by the delegation's NS record set.
-When a key is referenced in a CDS or CDNSKEY record set returned by one nameserver, but is missing from a least one other nameserver's answer, the CDS/CDNSKEY state MUST be considered inconsistent.
+When a key is referenced in a CDS record set but not the CDNSKEY record set (or vice versa), or returned by one nameserver but is missing from at least one other nameserver's answer, the CDS/CDNSKEY state MUST be considered inconsistent.

 During initial DS provisioning (DNSSEC bootstrapping), conventional DNSSEC validation for CDS/CDNSKEY responses is not (yet) available; in